-39. Photography studio -
+40. Photography studio -

-40. Planned Mineral Removal or Minor Mineral Removal -
+41. Planned Mineral Removal -

 Planned Mineral Removal ("PMR") provisions authorize the removal of mineral material exceeding five thousand (5,000) cubic yards from lands within the Township through the Special Land Use approval process, and for authorizing resulting land uses, after the completion of planned mineral removal operations, in accordance with an approved site rehabilitation plan.
 Under the terms of any PMR permit, mineral removal shall be accomplished without serious adverse consequences to other lands and other land uses in the vicinity and elsewhere in the Township.